NearNodeFlash/NearNodeFlash.github.io/docs/guides/node-management/drain.md

 as described in
 [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

+This would be used only after the WLM jobs have been removed from that Rabbit (preferably) and there is some reason to also remove the NNF software from it.
+This might be used before a Rabbit is powered off and pulled out of the cabinet, for example, to avoid leaving pods in "Terminating" state (harmless, but it's noise).

+If an admin used this taint before power-off it would mean there wouldn't be "Terminating" pods laying around for that Rabbit.
+After a new/same Rabbit is put back in its place, the NNF software won't jump back on it while the taint is present.
+The taint can be removed at any time, from immediately after the node is powered off up to some time after the new/same Rabbit is powered back on.

 ### Drain NNF pods from a rabbit node

 Drain the NNF software from a node by applying the `cray.nnf.node.drain` taint.